 I have a confession.
 My biggest nursing career fear is working for an hourly wage as a floor nurse forever.

-Of course there are other things I fear in my nursing career as well.
+Of course, there are other things I fear in my nursing career as well.
 Such as staying burned out working 12’s hour shifts, physically being unable to work after decades of wear-and-tear, and not reaching my full career potential.

 But the one thing that really keeps me up at night is the idea of not creating a future for myself that has flexibility, freedom, opportunity, and more money.
 I have ambition, dammit.
-And its about time for a big change.
+And it’s about time for a big change.

 In order for me to make career decisions that will help me reach my fullest nursing career potential moving forward, I thought it was wise to revisit my career history.
 What inspired and motivated me in the past?
 Where are my strengths and weaknesses?
-What are my biggest priorities from here moving forward and how to I reach them?
+What are my biggest priorities from here moving forward and how do I reach them?

 So, (deep breath) here we go…